About the European Young People’s Conference

 Activities

-Activities are an important part of the EYPC.
-Activities are carried out on four different days after lunch and before the evening meeting.
-The activities typically include forest games, a team project, orienteering/treasure hunt, and a hike.
+Activities are an important part of the conference.
+Activities take place on four different days between lunch and the evening meeting and usually include outdoor games, orienteering, a project, and hiking.
 You will be coordinating with a large group of saints, and you will be responsible for setting up and running a specific activity during the week.

 Baptisms

 There is the need for some brothers to take care of both the spiritual and practical aspects of the baptisms in the young people’s conference.
-This will include having a fellowship meeting with those who have a desire to know more about baptism and setting up the baptismal and a suitable area around it so that other conference attendees can participate by seeing and praying during the baptisms.
+This may include having a fellowship meeting with those who have a desire to know more about baptism, setting up the baptismal and a suitable area around it so that other conference attendees can participate by seeing and praying during the baptisms, and clean-up after the baptisms.
+Baptisms usually take place on the Friday of the conference.

 Room Inspections